Overhead Crane and Hoist Inspections, Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma

 There are several reasons why to inspect bridge cranes.
 The most important reason is wear and tear.
-Just as your car parts wear out with use, the lifting and transporting of heavy object wear trolley wheels, hoist wire ropes, crane flanges, motors and gearboxes.
+Just as your car parts wear out with use, the lifting and transporting of heavy object wear trolley wheels, hoist wire ropes, flanges, motors and gearboxes.
 There are two different types of inspections you should consider:

 - Monthly or Periodic Inspections - High duty cycle cranes might require inspections more frequently to ensure proper function.

 - Annual Inspections - Mandatory OSHA overhead crane inspection required to ensure safe operation.

 While we at TSOC brush up on our regulatory standards on a regular basis, we encourage you to read the documents yourself.
 Below are the standard to which OSHA, ANSI, and CMAA specify the regulations and definitions of overhead cranes.

 OSHA - 29 CFR 1910.179 - Overhead and Gantrys

 OSHA - 29 CFR 1926.550 - Derricks

 OSHA - 29 CFR 1903.1 (The General Duty Clause)